 - 1. The contractor may not complete and install signal design including two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
+Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
 Property not acquired in time for contractor to do work. - 5.
 Additional property acquisition is necessitated by change in design. - 6.
-TASI may not have sufficient number of signal maintainers for testing. - Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 8.
-Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+TASI may not have sufficient number of signal maintainers for testing. - 7.
+Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 8.
+Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.